copenlu/stat-nlp-book/README.md

 ### Download Data
-To download the OHHLA files
+To download the OHHLA files, execute the following in your stat-nlp-book folder (NOT in the script folder)

     ./scripts/download_ohhla.sh j_live
     ./scripts/download_ohhla_txt.sh YFA_roots.html